 Oh, there's always a place for the angry young man

 With his working class ties and his radical plans

 He refuses to bend, he refuses to crawl,

-And e's always at home with his back to the wall.
+And he's always at home with his back to the wall

 And he's proud of his scars and the battles he's lost,

-And he struggles and bleeds 'til he hangs on his cross
+And he struggles and bleeds as he hangs on his cross

 And he likes to be known as the angry young man.

 To a point, Alissa White-Gluz of The Agonist.
 She's a straight-edge vegan animal rights activist who writes songs about humans being bastards who need to show more respect for each other and the environment.